 This term I have organised the college photos and advertised nominations for Cuth’s awards (which close at midnight!).
 In summary: useful procrastination from revision.

-Maybe Framda happened?
+Pretty sure the Framda Showcase happened?
 Don’t remember when I last did one of these.

 Art soc and I have been working on a sneaky little collab